 Revelator and Family in Music First to Pay Artists Streaming Royalties in 24 Hours via Artist Wallet15 September 2021 - Press release

-Revelator has run another successful pilot of its new blockchain-based Original Works platform with trusted client Family in Music, a Finland-based artist services company supporting significant independent music.
+Revelator has run another successful pilot of its new blockchain-based Original Works platform with trusted client Family in Music, a Finland-based creator services company supporting significant independent music.
 Revelator and Family in Music together tested Original Works' Artist Wallet daily royalty payout feature, paying artists for the first time ever in a mere 24 hours.

 The Artist Wallet is the hub of Original Works platform, the most robust decentralized music rights management protocol ever.
 Using the Wallet as a virtual home base, artists and labels can monitor their usage data, set up automated song splits, arrange daily royalty settlements, and soon receive micro-advances, as easily as they'd post to social media.
 Family in Music invited around 20 creators to use the Wallet, first for song split management and then for daily royalty settlements, as opposed to the quarterly or longer settlement periods typical in the industry.

 "Family in Music is committed to improving and elevating the experience for independent music creators and industry professionals, including being able to receive royalties on a daily basis, taking advantage of creative rights management tools, and having greater security and transparency in transactions," says Family in Music CCO Jani Jalonen.
 "We're at the forefront representing an exciting leap forward in helping the sector to do better business, and they're powered by the Wallet."